thanos-io/thanos/docs/components/compact.md

 You can enable vertical compaction using the hidden flag `--compact.enable-vertical-compaction`

-If you want to "virtually" group blocks differently for deduplication use case, use `--deduplication.replica-label=LABEL` to set one or more labels to be ignored during block loading.
+If you want to "virtually" group blocks differently for deduplication use cases, use `--deduplication.replica-label=LABEL` to set one or more labels to be ignored during block loading.

 For example if you have following set of block streams: